kenkit/neon_service/README.md

 ## Installation

-Will be automatically installed by Neon on lauching
+Will be automatically installed by Neon updater

 We are working on an automated updater